paLeziart/exif-rename-files/README.md

 ```bash
 pip install exifread
 ```
-Then, you can right-click on http://ptaff.ca/exif/exif_rename_files.py and select save as.
-Save it inside the C:\Python27\Scripts folder.

 If you want to be able to call the exif_rename_files.py script from every folder, you must make sure that the C:\Python27\Scripts folder is part of your PATH environment variable.